Flint BishopFlint Bishop

 • Where you accepted a response that we have sent to you.

-• If you refer your complaint to a regulator and they inform us that the complaint is closed.
+• If a complaint is referred to a regulator and they inform us that the complaint is closed.

 What to do if we cannot resolve your complaint